Ivo-Balbaert/The_Way_to_Jai/2_Setting_up_a_Jai_Development_Environment/2B_Compiler_command_line_options.md

  `-natvis`           Use natvis compatible type names in debug info (array<T> instead of [] T, etc).

- -verbose          Output some extra information about what this metaprogram is doing.
+ `-verbose`          Output some extra information about what this metaprogram is doing.

 **Output**:
  `-exe name`         Set output_executable_name on the target workspace to 'name'.
  `-no_color`         Disable ANSI terminal coloring in output messages.

 **Modules**:
  `-import_dir arg`   Add this directory to the list of directories searched by #import.
 Can be used multiple times.

 **Performance**:
  `-release`          Build a release build, i.e., tell the default metaprogram to disable stack traces and enable optimizations.
-This compiles the program with llvm backend -O2 optimization
+This compiles the program with LLVM backend -O2 optimization

  `-no_dce`     Turn off dead code elimination.
 This is a temporary option, provided because dead code elimination is a new and potentially unstable feature.
 This will eventually be removed; the preferred way to turn off dead code elimination is via Build_Options.

  `-no_check`         Do not import modules/Check and run it on the code.
-The result will be that you won't get augmented error checking for stuff like print() calls.
+The result will be that you won't get augmented error checking for stuff like `print()` calls.
 Use this if you want to substitute your own error checking plugin, or for higher speeds in builds known to be good.

- -no_check_bindings  	Disable checking of module bindings when running modules/Check.
+ `-no_check_bindings`  	Disable checking of module bindings when running modules/Check.
 If modules/Check is not run due to -no_check, this does nothing.

 **Miscellaneous**:
  `-no_cwd`           Turn off the compiler's initial change of working directory.
 This is a temporary option, provided because the policy around working directories is new and is still being worked out.

  `-plug name`        Import module 'name' into the metaprogram and use it as a plugin.
  `-version`          Print the version of the compiler.
 _Any argument not starting with a -, and before --, is the name of a file to compile._